IvanGrigorik/BSUIR_labs/README.md

-# BSUiR_labs by Ivan Grigorik
-My labs and course works.
+# My labs and course works.